hazelcast/hazelcast-jet/site/docs/concepts/dag.md

 }
 ```

+## Tasks are Connected Into a DAG

-The tasks are connected into a cascade, forming the following DAG:
+The tasks are connected into a cascade, forming the following DAG
+(`flatMap` and `filter` steps get automatically fused into a single
+task):

 ![Word Count DAG](assets/dag.png)